Perceptual Abundance

 Today, we’ve confirmed the existence of over 6,000 exoplanets[1].

 III.
-Hearing Spacetime
+Feeling Spacetime

 Then, we created a new sense we never had.